dream-lab/VIoLET/README.md

 ```sh
 python data-gen.py
 ```
-The script will run for around 20 minutes and will collect latency and send/receive of data for 180 entries (data send/receive every second for 180 seconds) on each container under above mentioned files.
+The script will run for around 20 minutes and will collect latency and send/receive of data for 3 minutes at a span of 1 second om each device under above mentioned files.